BCG-X-Official/facet/sphinx/source/faqs.rst

         )
         ranker.summary_report()

-    You can see more infomation on customer scoring with scikit-learn here `here <https://scikit-learn.org/stable/modules/model_evaluation.html#scoring>`__.
+    You can see more information on custom scoring with *scikit-learn* `here <https://scikit-learn.org/stable/modules/model_evaluation.html#scoring>`__.

-7. **How can I generate standard scikit-learn summaries for classifiers, such as a classification report, confusion matrix or ROC curve?**
+7. **How can I generate standard** *scikit-learn* **summaries for classifiers, such as a classification report, confusion matrix or ROC curve?**

-    You can extract the fitted best scored model from the LearnerRanker and then generate these summaries as you normally would in your scikit-learn workflow.
+    You can extract the fitted best scored model from the LearnerRanker and then generate these summaries as you normally would in your *scikit-learn* workflow.

     .. code-block:: Python